Michel Merlet

-Michel Merlet (born 26 May 1939) is a French composer and pedagogue.
+Michel Merlet (26 May 1939 – 3 May 2026) was a French composer and pedagogue.

-Biography
+Life and career

-Born in Saint-Brieuc, Merlet studied music at the Conservatoire de Paris, where his teacher was Tony Aubin.
+Michel Merlet was born in Saint-Brieuc, France in 1939.
+Merlet studied music at the Conservatoire de Paris, where his teacher was Tony Aubin.
 There he won prizes for harpsichord, chamber music, counterpoint, fugue, musical composition and musical analysis (in Olivier Messiaen's class).
 From 1978, he taught fugue there, succeeding Yvonne Desportes at this post.
 He won the Grand Prix de Rome in 1966.

 In 1979, he was in charge of teaching music writing at the International Japanese Summer Academy, and from 1985, he taught writing, orchestration, analysis and composition in China at the Shanghai Conservatory and the Beijing Conservatory.

-He has been professor of composition at the École Normale de Musique de Paris and at the Schola Cantorum de Paris.
+He was a professor of composition at the École Normale de Musique de Paris and at the Schola Cantorum de Paris.
 In 1995, invited to Greece, he taught composition and orchestration at the Athens Conservatoire.
 In 2001, the "European American Musical Alliance" commissioned him to conduct masterclasses for students at several universities in the United States, including the Juilliard School.

+His music was championed by the French pianist Jean-Claude Pennetier.

-Merlet is a member of the juries of numerous international competitions, including the Long-Thibaud-Crespin Competition.
+Merlet was a member of the juries of numerous international competitions, including the Long-Thibaud-Crespin Competition.

+Merlet died in Soisy-sous-Montmorency on 3 May 2026, at the age of 86.